Digital-Peak/DPDocker/webserver/README.md

 - `rebuild`; If set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.
 The option must be selected if the database changes.

 ## Internals
-When starting the web server, there are four docker containers executed.
+When starting the web server, there are six docker containers executed.
 An Apache web server, a MySQL server, a phpMyAdmin server, a postgres server, a pgAdmin server and a Mailcatcher.
 All of them are out of the box ready to use.

 To manage the joomla sites and link extensions the great [joomla console project](https://github.com/joomlatools/joomlatools-console) from the joomlatools guys is used.